Faro . Algarve . Portugal

 If any of the above elements is missing, is incorrect or not filled out properly, the act of registration will not be accepted.
 In this situation the school will be informed via email (the one defined on the registration form) that the registration has been considered invalid and that it will not be subject to appeal or contest.

 “Choreography Prize" – 1000€.
-Will be awarded to the choreographer author of the best contemporary solo
+Will be awarded to the author of the best contemporary solo of the choreographers competition.

-"Best soloist", "Best Duet/Trio", "Best Group" prizes – 750€ each.
+"Best soloist", "Best Duet/Trio" and "Best Group" – 750€ each.
 In each one of these categories, the winner is chosen by all the members of the jury among the 1st prize winners of the various levels and styles regardless of the mark previously achieved.
-The prize "Best Group" is given to the school which will issue the corresponding receipt.

 The jury may decide not to award a prize in particular or to divide one of the prizes between more than one competitors.

-It is the jury and the organising committee that decide which competing dances will perform in the Children and Junior Galas.
-The order of presentation is also decided by the jury and organising committee and both Galas are held at the “Teatro das Figuras”.
+It is the jury and the organising committee that decide which competing dances will perform in the Gala (Children and Junior).
+The order of presentation is also decided by the jury and organising committee and the Gala will be held at the “Teatro das Figuras”.

 Competitors should be insured against injury or illness.